-You will need to fill out our New Patient Forms.
-In addition to filling them out, we ask that you please bring any insurance cards you may have, so that we may properly file your claims for you.
+Please call us at (605) 373-0245 to schedule your first appointment.
+We ask that you please bring any insurance cards you may have, so that we may properly file your claims for you.

-If you have been to see another dentist within the past 3 years, we ask that you contact them and request copies of any “current” x-rays, you may have.
-(Your previous dental provider will know what a “current x-ray” entails.)
+If you have been to see another dentist within the past 5 years, we ask that you contact them and request to have your x-rays sent to our email.
+It is firstname.lastname@example.org.

 We are looking forward to seeing you!
 Please contact us if you have any questions or concerns regarding your upcoming appointment.

 Manual versus Electric Toothbrush

 At East Ridge Dental, we understand how important your smile is to you.
 There are many restorations available, but only dental implants can restore and maintain your smile for life.
 Dental implants are the gold standard in smile restoration, offering a permanent solution to missing teeth.
 Our Sioux Falls implant dentists invite you to learn more about the benefits of dental implants and how they can help you regain your confidence and oral health.